BarronHulver/Quick-Reference/jq-quick-reference.md

    ```

 * Object Identifer-Index: .\<key\> or .\<key\>.\<key\>
-    * A filter that outputs the value of the key in an object (dictionary).
+    * A filter that outputs the value of the key in an object (dictionary)
     * If the key has special characters or starts with a digit it must be in quotes: ."key"
   ```
       jq '.last_name' data3.json